justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 title: The need for an autoformalizer (2024)
 ---
 <br>
-**Abstract.** &nbsp; I argue that the that the creation of an autoformalizer—a machine which can automatically formalize mathematics—would have monumental benefits both in academic research and in industrial applications.
+**Abstract.** &nbsp; I argue that the that the creation of an autoformalizer—a machine which can verify mathematics—would have monumental benefits both in academic research and in industrial applications.
 I then discuss how one could be created.

 [GitHub repository](https://github.com/justincasher/Autoformalizer){:target="_blank"}